 A version is a single iteration of a job, pipeline, or app.
 Each new upgrade is stored as a version, so you can roll back to previous iterations and keep track of the changes that have been made.

 Each time you upgrade an app (1), you create a new version of it.
 This version is automatically defined as the

 All versions are saved and remain accessible.
 They are listed on the right side of the page (2), and you can see the information of a version by selecting it in the list.

 You can switch back and forth between versions by selecting a version from the list and clicking Rollback to this version (3).
 The selected version then becomes the new

 You can define a version as major to highlight the most stable app version.
 Select a version from the list and click Set as major version (4).
 The version appears with the Major version label and sparks in front of its line.
 Click Unset as a major version to remove the label from a version.

 By default, the page opens on the version of the app in use, tagged with the

-- What is a storage?
+- What is a storage space?

-If you want to roll back to a version of an app that was using an unlinked or deleted storage, you will have to reattach it to a storage.
-To do this, click the desired version of the app from its Versions page and follow the instructions provided by Saagie.
+If you want to roll back to a version of an app that was using an unlinked, moved, or deleted storage space, you will have to reattach it to a storage space.
+To do this, click the desired app version from its Versions page and follow the instructions provided by Saagie.